Consi-Team-4/firmware/README.md

 # Note from Gideon
-The initial settings were're working correctly for some reason.
+The initial settings weren't working correctly for some reason.
 I think related to freeRTOS settings changing.
 Fixed the freeRTOSConfig.h

+I added pico-i2c-dma so i2c transactions don't block the rest of our code

+Dynamic memory allocation is enabled (pico-i2c-dma uses it and I didn't feel like rewriting that), but static allocation is generally preferred where reasonable.